lcdm-uiuc/info490-sp17/Week6/lesson2.md

 ## Machine Learning: Introduction to Anomaly Detection ##

 In this lesson, you will be introduced to the concept of anomaly detection.
-An anomaly is simple something that is unexpected or that does not conform to an expected pattern.
+An anomaly is simply something that is unexpected or that does not conform to an expected pattern.
 Anomaly detection is the search for these events or observations in a (potentially) large data set.
 Anomaly detection is important in many fields, and is used to identify fraudulent transactions, imposters in social communities, errors in textual data, issues in medical data (e.g., images), or intrusions in network data.
-In some cases, we simple want to identify and remove outliers to improve the accuracy of a model.
+In some cases, we simply want to identify and remove outliers to improve the accuracy of a model.
 In other cases, we are actually interested in the outliers themselves.
 As a result, anomaly detection is a rich field with a number of different approaches